voxpupuli/voxpupuli.github.io/openvox/vpat.md

 subsection: openvox
 ---

-The Voluntary Product Accessibility Template (VPAT) is a document that describes how an information technology (IT) product, such as software, hardware, or web-based applications, meets the accessibility standards defined by Section 508 of the Rehabilitation Act.
+The Voluntary Product Accessibility Template (VPAT) is a document that describes how an information technology (IT) product, such as software, hardware, or web-based applications, meets the accessibility standards defined by Section 508 of the US Rehabilitation Act.
 This VPAT describes the accessibility features of the OpenVox open-source project.

 * Product Name: OpenVox